elysion-powered/elyssa/CONTRIBUTING.md

 * Two spaces for indentation
 * More information: https://github.com/Stoney-FD/coffeescript-style-guide

-Please note that Elyssa is essentially public domain (See UNLICENSE.md)
+Please note that Elyssa is public domain (See UNLICENSE.md)

 For all non-trivial contributions, I require you to add this waiver to your
 contribution: